There is nothing quite like a sinus infection. The pressure. The pain. Your face and head hurt. Even your teeth hurt. What gives?

 “Your sinuses can be divided up into three areas, the maxillary sinuses that are behind your cheekbones, the frontal sinuses that are found just above your eyes and the sphenoid sinuses that are behind the bones in your nose,” said Devin Minior, MD, chief medical officer at Banner Urgent Care.

 Your nasal cavity helps you breathe and keeps you healthy.
 It does this by helping expel things out that shouldn’t be there.
 Hence all the sneezing and nose blowing!

 “Your body produces mucus to help clear out the nose and the throat of any type of pollen, dirt or bacteria that gets in the throat,” Dr. Minior said.
 “When it can’t drain, it is an invitation for viruses or bacteria to start growing.”

 As mucus builds up, it can lead to (you guessed it!) a sinus infection.

 Types of sinusitis

-There are four different types of sinusitis.
+There are different types of sinusitis.
 While they share common symptoms, they differ in severity and length of time.